snowdriftcoop/snowdrift/GUIDE.md

 About the frameworks and tools we use
 =====================================

-The Snowdrift.coop site uses the **[Yesod web framework](http://www.yesodweb.com/)**.
+Snowdrift.coop uses the **[Yesod web framework](http://www.yesodweb.com/)**.
-Like the software itself, the associated book and documentation are all FLO and quite thorough.
+Like the software itself, the associated book and documentation are all Free/Libre/Open (FLO) and quite thorough.

 Yesod uses the Haskell programming language alongside its [Shakespearean Templates](http://www.yesodweb.com/book/shakespearean-templates).
-With some minor variations (such as indentation instead of closing tags or bracketing), normal HTML/CSS/JavaScript can be used directly in the templates.
+With some minor variations (such as indentation instead of closing tags or bracketing), these templates use standard HTML, CSS, and JavaScript.

-Our front-end uses **[Twitter Bootstrap](http://getbootstrap.com/)** for layout and styles, although there are many cases where we use our own custom CSS.
+Our front-end uses **[Twitter Bootstrap](http://getbootstrap.com/)** for layout and styles, although we use our own custom CSS in many cases.

-As a suggestion for beginners: Firefox's built-in developer tools and the [Firebug](https://getfirebug.com) plugin both offer great (and complementary) functions for testing and experimenting with the live site.
+A suggestion for beginners: Firefox's built-in developer tools and the [Firebug](https://getfirebug.com) plugin both offer great (and complementary) functions for testing and experimenting with the live site.